Abortion in Poland: Public opinion

 In a Pew Research poll from 2017, 8% of Polish respondents believed abortion should be legal in all cases and 33% that it should be legal in most cases.
 On the other hand, 38% believed that it should be illegal in most cases and 13% that it should be illegal in all cases.

 In a poll from 2019, 58% of respondents said that "Women in Poland should have the right to abortion on demand up to the 12th week of pregnancy", 35% was against and 7% of respondents had no opinion on that topic.

 A poll undergone during the first week of the October-November 2020 Polish protests found that 22% of respondents support abortion on demand to the 12th week of pregnancy, 62% support it only in certain circumstances, 11% support making abortion fully illegal while 5% are undecided.

 An OKO.press poll from May 2022 found that 66% of Polish respondents supported allowing abortion up to the 12th week of pregnancy.
 According to this poll, 83% of women and 80% of men aged 18 to 39 supported abortion.
 In comparison, 57% of men and 52% of women aged 60 or older supported abortion.
 Support for abortion also differed between rural and urban Poles, with 78% of respondents living in cities with more than 100,000 inhabitants supporting abortion, compared to only 58% of respondents from rural areas.

-Another pool (conducted in October 2022) made by Rzeczpospolita (Polish political journalistic magazine) showed that 13.5% asked respondents wanted the abortion law to be liberalized on demand up to 12th week of pregnancy.
-26% of people wanted to liberalize current law by turning back to laws existing before October 2020 (in case of fetal abnormalities, rape and incest, and danger to the health of life of the mother).
+Another poll (conducted in October 2022) made by Rzeczpospolita (Polish political journalistic magazine) showed that 13.5% supported unlimited right to abortion.
+35.7% wanted abortion law to be liberalized on demand up to 12th week of pregnancy.
+26.6% of people wanted to liberalize current law by turning back to laws existing before October 2020 (in case of fetal abnormalities, rape and incest, and danger to the health of life of the mother).
 12.3% want to keep current legislation.
 5.3% want abortion to be totally banned and 6.6% has no stance on this matter.